Ford GT40: Mk I

-31 Mk I cars were built at the Slough factory in "road" trim, which differed little from the race versions.
+A total of 31 Mk I cars were built at the Slough factory in "road" trim, which differed little from the race versions.
 Wire wheels, carpet, ruched fabric map pockets in the doors and a cigarette lighter made up most of the changes.
-Some cars deleted the ventilated seats, and at least one (chassis 1049) was built with the opening, metal-framed, windows from the Mk III.
+Some cars deleted the ventilated seats, and at least one (chassis 1049) was built with the opening metal-framed windows from the Mk III.